-In accordance with the Accounts and Audit Regulations, an annual assessment of the Council's systems of internal audit is carried out each year using the Public Sector Internal Audit Standards and the checklist provided in the Local Government Application Note published by CIPFA.
+An annual assessment of the Council's systems of internal audit is carried out each year using the Public Sector Internal Audit Standards and the checklist provided in the Local Government Application Note published by CIPFA.

 The Council has an objective and professional relationship with external auditors and statutory inspectors, as evidenced by the Annual Audit Letter.